bcgov-nr/action-test-and-analyse/README.md

 [Issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue
 [Pull Requests]: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request

-# Unit Test (nodejs), Coverage and Analysis with SonarCloud
+# Unit Testing (nodejs) with SonarCloud and Conditional Triggers

 This action runs unit tests and optionally runs analysis, including coverage, using [SonarCloud](https://sonarcloud.io).
 SonarCloud can be configured to comment on pull requests or stop failing workflows.

+Conditional triggers are used to determine whether tests need to be run.
+If triggers are matched, then the appropriate code has changed and should be tested.
+Tests always run if no triggers are provided.
+Untriggered runs do little other than report a success.

-Only nodejs (JavaScript, TypeScript) is currently supported, with plans for Java next.
+Only nodejs (JavaScript, TypeScript) is supported by this action.
+Please see our [Java action](https://github.com/bcgov-nr/action-test-and-analyse-java) or upcoming Python action as required.

 # Usage